adjoeio/dynalake/README.md

 Don't like the S3 bucket naming or directory structure?
 Change it.
 Want to write the Lambda functions in another language?
 No problem.
 Don't need CloudWatch alarms?
 Remove them.
-Don't need data partitioning?
-Cut the intermediate S3 bucket and the second Lambda function.
+Need different data partitioning?
+Have a look at AWS Firehose [custom prefixes](https://docs.aws.amazon.com/firehose/latest/dev/s3-prefixes.html)

 ### Why not ingest directly from Lambda to Firehose?
 At the time of writing this (08/2019), the only way to increase/decrease the throughput limit of AWS Firehose is to ask via support ticket, which is not very practical.
 If this is not an issue for you, you can write from the Lambda function directly to the Firehose stream.